 Retained recruiting is usually a long-term relationship between the client and the headhunter.
 The retained search usually works well for mid to upper management, executives and C-Suite level roles or if you routinely hire many people year after year.
 If you have national search needs, retained works because you can fill lower level roles but keep the attention of the recruiter since they know they won't be working for free.

 Some retained recruiters also work almost as an external HR team.
 They will conduct all or most interviews, take care of scheduling, handle your drug testing and background checks, etc. It really depends on the firm and the client's needs/requests.

 Retained searches are normally deep, systematic and stringent – the recruiter will pull out all the stops to find your best candidates.
 If you must get big hires right or have a lot of searches you want to be handled by the same team, retained is a great option.

 Engaged search is really a hybrid of the other two.

-These services work well in the residential building products industry for low to mid level managers, territory, and national sales managers, branch managers, etc. The roles will typically pay between $80K-$250K.
-Engaged may also be used when you have a large amount of searches annually.
+These services work well in the residential building products industry for low to mid-level managers, territory, and national sales managers, branch managers, etc. The roles will typically pay between $80K-$250K.
+Engaged may also be used when you have a large number of searches annually.

 In engaged recruiting, a percentage of the fee is paid when the search starts, but the rest of the fee is paid only if a candidate the recruiter has found is placed.
 So, you get the benefits of retained search – a pay-for-performance search but one that ensures you have the recruiter's attention because you pay some up front.